Violet Rollergirl’s Guide to Using Signal Private Messenger in Sex Work

 - (Availability simply means that the system can be used when it is needed.)

 If a system is confidential but not integrious, it isn’t really “secure.”
-I verify Signal Safety Numbers even though it takes a small additional step, because it’s different from the automatic and default end-to-end encryption Signal offers by default.
+I verify Signal Safety Numbers even though it takes a small additional step, because it’s different from the automatic and end-to-end encryption Signal offers by default.

 Just to hammer this point home, consider that it’s certainly possible for me to be having a conversation over the Internet with someone who turns out to be someone else.
 As a sex worker, I’m sure you’ve no doubt been targeted by phishing scams claiming that your Tryst account is under review and you must act now to restore your profile.
 Well, clients fear a similar thing.